GrahamCampbell/Laravel-TestBench/README.md

 Once Laravel TestBench is installed, you can extend or implement the classes in this package, or packages required by this package.
 The AbstractTestCase class would be a good place to start.
 There are no service providers to register.

+## Configuration

+Laravel TestBench requires no configuration.
+Just follow the simple install instructions and go!

 ## Usage

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-TestBench